Amateur Astronomers Group Venus Transit page

 While Venus passes in front of the Earth about every 584 days, the orbit of Venus is inclined ( by about 3.4 degrees) relative to the Earth.
 Most of the time Venus passes above or below the Sun as viewed from Earth during this conjunctions.

 While a transit of Venus no longer holds a scientific value, it is a rare and stunning event.
-Oliver Lee State Park and the Amateur Astronomers Group will have specially-filtered telescopes and glasses (limited) available for the public to view this "once in a lifetime event".
-Venus will look like a black dot silhouetted against the Sun's brilliant disk.
-The entire transit event will not be viewable from Oliver Lee state Park due to the rotation of the Earth, however we will witness the initial transit and approximately half of the transverse across the face of the Sun (weather permitting, of course!).
+Oliver Lee State Park, The New Mexico Museum of Space History and the Amateur Astronomers Group had specially-filtered telescopes and glasses available for the public for free to view this "once in a lifetime event".
+Venus Looked like a black dot silhouetted against the Sun's brilliant disk.